 As a general rule, counsel should conduct or supervise the investigation.
 Legal questions related to whether the conduct at issue constitutes a violation are the heart of any investigation.
-Counsel must identify and resolve these issues based upon an analysis of the Given DOJ's revised corporate facts. which counsel that "a guidelines. corporation need not disclose and prosecutors may not request the disclosure of [legal advice and attorney work product] as a condition for the eligibility corporation's to receive cooperation credit," organizations may have more comfort that DOJ will accord the attorney-client privilege its due Thus, the attorney-client respect. privilege may be asserted to protect certain communications, and the work product doctrine likewise will pertain to materials generated there under, only if the investigation is conducted by, or at the direction of, attorneys for the company.
+Counsel must identify and resolve these issues based upon an analysis of the facts.
+Given DOJ's revised corporate guidelines. which counsel that "a corporation need not disclose and prosecutors may not request the disclosure of [legal advice and attorney work product] as a condition for the corporation's eligibility to receive cooperation credit,"9 organizations may have more comfort that DOJ will accord the attorney-client privilege its due respect.10 Thus, the attorney-client privilege may be asserted to protect certain communications, and the work product doctrine likewise will pertain to materials generated there under, only if the investigation is conducted by, or at the direction of, attorneys for the company.11